TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/MARL Problem Statement.md

 	* *Complex Heterogeneity* due to diverse human backgrounds, physical system specifications, and differences between the time scales of the simulation and reality.
 	* *Scalability* especially when the number of agents increases, and considering human factors.

+* As [^Zheng_Trott_2020] points out, AI and human behavior differs substantially, so extending AI to apply to the real world setting requires some form of human "suboptimality"

+[^Zheng_Trott_2020]: Zheng et al. (2020) [The AI Economist: Improving Equality and Productivity with AI-Driven Tax Policies](https://arxiv.org/pdf/2004.13332.pdf) .
+Supplemental [blog](https://blog.salesforceairesearch.com/the-ai-economist/)

 ## Safety
 * [^Zhou_2023] define the following extension of the regular stochastic game: